RasmussenLab/PlasMAAG/CONTRIBUTING.md

 ```

 Write your code, then test it.
-This requires you to have installed Vamb (preferentially with `pip install -e .`),
+This requires you to have installed PlassMAAG (preferentially with `pip install -e .`),
 and installed `pytest` and `ruff`:
 ```shell
 $ python -m pytest # test the code